PowerShellOrg/DSC/README.md

-###Provider Modules
+###DSC Resources

+DSC Resources are nested in a module (which I'll call the host module).
+Resources are located in a subfolder in a host module called DscResources.
+One host module can contain zero or more DSC Resources.
+DSC Resources are modules as well, but by not being located directly on the PSModulePath, they won't clutter up your environment.

+####Versioning

+DSC Resources are versioned by the module version of their host module.

 ####Naming

-The module name will be the resource name when configurations are defined.
-The module will have to export three functions (you can have more, but it has to export these three specific functions).
-You can specify an alias name for the module in the MOF schema (detailed below).
+The module name will be the resource name when configurations are defined, unless you specify an alias name for the module in the MOF schema (detailed below).

-####Module Metadata

-The module must contain a PSD1 module metadata file (for versioning purposes).
-That PSD1 can load and export the required functions from any valid source (separate PS1s, or a PSM1).